-Category 1 populations (sympatric) ^b Category 2 populations (major natural barriers) ^c Category 3 populations (major artificial barriers) ^c Potentially all areas that are or were used by steelhead Upper Entiat Upper Kootenay Trout distributions currently more restricted than historically Wenatchee Lower Entiat Methow Okanogan Okanogan: Enloe Falls ^d Methow: Chewuch ^d Lost Okanogan Basin: Conconully Dam Enloe Dam ^d Chief Joseph Dam Lower Spokane to Post Falls Sanpoil Several small tributaries Lower Pend Oreille to Z Canyon Columbia headwaters in Canada
+Category 1 populations (sympatric) b Category 2 populations (major natural barriers) c Category 3 populations (major artificial barriers) c Potentially all areas that are or were used by steelhead Upper Entiat Upper Kootenay Trout distributions currently more restricted than historically Wenatchee Lower Entiat Methow Okanogan Okanogan: Enloe Falls d Methow: Chewuch d Lost Okanogan Basin: Conconully Dam Enloe Dam d Chief Joseph Dam Lower Spokane to Post Falls Sanpoil Several small tributaries Lower Pend Oreille to Z Canyon Columbia headwaters in Canada a The generalized listing of basins and subbasins does not imply that these constitute single populations or that distribution is continuous throughout the areas listed.
+Detailed distribution is usually unknown and actual demographically independent populations are not described.
+All current distributions are decreased from historical distributions.
+In particular, many mainstem and lower basin tributaries are no longer used, but probably were historically.
+Many current populations are only in upper basins and are highly fragmented.

 Table 35.
-Distribution^a of O. mykiss by category relative to the Upper Columbia River steelhead ESU.
+Distributiona of O. mykiss by category relative to the Upper Columbia River steelhead ESU.